phongtn/solar-system-exploration/README.md

 ## Features

 *   **3D Solar System Model:** A dynamic, interactive 3D model of the solar system built with Three.js.
-*   **Realistic Planet Representations:** Each planet is represented with detailed textures and models.
+*   **Realistic Planet Representations:** Each planet is represented with detailed textures and models, sourced from real planetary maps.
 *   **Interactive Exploration:** Users can pan, zoom, and rotate the view to explore the solar system from different perspectives.
 *   **Backend API:** A Node.js/Express.js backend provides data and potentially handles user interactions (e.g., user accounts, saved views).
 *   **Authentication:** Users can create an account to save their preferences and interact with the app.
 *   **Responsive Design:** The application adapts to various screen sizes, providing a good experience on both desktop and mobile devices.
 *   **User-Friendly Interface:** The use of `shadcn/ui` makes for an attractive and easy-to-use interface.
+*   **Planet Information Panel:**  Detailed information about each planet, including distance from the sun, orbital period, temperature, diameter, description, and fun facts.
+*   **Events Calendar:** An overlay calendar to show interesting events in space.
+* **Real Textures**: The planets use real textures from [Solar System Scope](https://www.solarsystemscope.com/textures/) website.

 ## Technologies Used